kjerstid/GEOF211_compendium/GEOF211_book/AdvancedSchemes/Introduction.md

 (AdvancedSchemes:Introduction)=
 # Advanced schemes and approaches

 All schemes have pros and cons.
-If we, for example, look into the linear advection equation {eq}`Advection`, repeated here,
+If we, for example, look into the linear advection equation {eq}`eq:Advection`, repeated here,

 ```{math}
 \frac{\partial u}{\partial t} + a \frac{\partial u}{\partial x} = 0, a>0,